DesignisOrion/GLDNF-Online-Orders-3000/README.md

 # Online purchases for GLDNF Electronics 3000.

 In this project I will do analysis of ecommerce purchases using pandas.
 I will also provide some plotting via matplolib.
 The goal is to work with the dataset in many ways to provide answers of stakeholders.
 Plotting graphs will give a visual on some things for it's easier to give a chart of some sort for the ones who aren't great with numbers.
+The chart was built using PySimpleGUI to provide matplotlib insight on AM vs PM purchases.
 Enjoy!

 <img src="https://github.com/DesignisOrion/GLDNF-Online-Orders-3000/blob/main/img/Screenshot%20(13).png"/>